-The Englishman's coercive offer could be something as straightforward as wealth or mercy, but only use those as a last resort.
-Ideally it'll be something specific to the target character or something deeply tied to the story.
+The coercive offer could be as simple as wealth or mercy, but only use those as a last resort.
+Ideally it'll be specific to the target character or something deeply tied to the story.

 "I saw your file, Jack, and I had my people dig around...
 We found your sister, alive and well.
 I can lead you right to her, Jack.
 But I'll be needing that briefcase first."
 When you have a conjoined twin you never have to be alone while murderously stalking the living.